shettayyy/class-glue/CONTRIBUTING.md

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

-Thank you for contributing to Class-Y!
+Thank you for contributing to Class-Glue!